mike-gimelfarb/meadery/README.md

 honey=x
 water=y
 blueberry juice=1000
-table-sugar=200
+acid-blend=z
 ```

-will determine the amount of honey and water required to match target OG, volume and/or pH.
+will determine the amount of honey and water required to match target OG, volume and/or pH desired.